balkon16/PJP_HW3/README.md

 `output`) directory:
 * `ProjektyDuze.txt` (Polish for *large projects*) which contains only projects with three or more programmers,
 * `Programisci.txt` (Polish for *programmers*) which contains programmers and projects they are working on.

+# Exercise no. 3

+Solution for the exercise no. 3 is located in the `src/zad3` package.
+The aim of the exercise is to write a programme which can recursively traverse a given location and print the full path of each HTML file.